This course requires 2 options.

 Course Description

-Teacher in Charge: Mr R. Leslie
+Teacher in Charge: Beth Arnott.

 Geography is about the relationship between people and the natural world.
 It is about the world around us, how people experience It, and how people remake the world.
-In the twenty first century, the skills and knowledge covered in geography are more important than ever.
-Resource use, pandemics, climate change, and the issues regarding a growing global population need to be addressed in an intelligent and sustainable manner.

 Course Overview